SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

 - **`CompareTo(BigFloat other)`**:
   - Returns `-1`, `0`, or `1` based on comparison.
-  - Aligns scales and considers hidden bits for rounding.
+  - Aligns scales and considers guard bits for rounding.

 - **`CompareTo(object obj)`**:
   - Compares with another `BigFloat` or `BigInteger`.